-On 15 February 2019, Hungary joined the EU Member States driven initiative on linking genomic data bases across borders, becoming the 20th country to join this cooperation mechanism.
+On 14 June 2019, Norway joined the EU Member States driven initiative on linking genomic databases across borders, becoming the 21st country to join this cooperation mechanism.

 EU patients still face challenges in benefiting from the actions envisaged by the EU directive on cross-border healthcare, according to a new report by the European Court of Auditors.
 Only a minority of potential patients are aware of their rights to seek medical care abroad.
 At the same time, the auditors also found problems and delays in exchanging patient health data electronically between Member States.
 Moreover, actions to facilitate access to healthcare for rare disease patients need to be improved.

 83 projects in the areas of Cyber Security, eHealth, eProcurement, Online Dispute Resolution, e-Justice and Public Open Data have been selected to receive co-funding by the European Union.
 The funding comes from the Connecting Europe Facility (CEF) programme in the telecommunications sector.
 The successful projects include participation of entities from all EU Member States and Switzerland.